terraform-google-modules/terraform-google-sql-db/README.md

 And then, you should pass the service account credentials for running inspec by setting the following environment variables:

 - `GOOGLE_APPLICATION_CREDENTIALS`

+In addition to `roles/cloudsql.admin`, the service account used for testing needs `roles/compute.networkAdmin` to instantiate the VPC required for testing.

 The tests will do the following: